lmuntaner/tech-introduction-product-people/docs/intro-cs/browsers.md

 # Browsers

-## Definition
+## What is a browser?

-Browser are an application program to navigate internet.
+Browser are an computer program to navigate Internet.

 Their main target is to be able to display HTML pages.

-They can also handle CSS and Javascript.
+They also handle CSS and Javascript.

-## Steps
+## How does it work?

+Let's define the steps the browsers follows to show you a page.

+We will take a closer look at how all this works in the following modules, but it's good to have an overview at the moment.

 ### Fetch data